Johannes Vetter: 2017–2020

-2020 Tokyo Olympic
+2020 Tokyo Olympics

 Vetter entered the 2020 Olympic event as gold medal favourite.
 In qualification Group A, his highest throw was 85.64 m finishing behind Neeraj Chopra of India.
 He easily proceeded to the Olympic final, and his first throw was a disappointing 82.52 m, while he deliberately stepped out of the line in his next 2 throws which made his highest throw 82.52 m, and finishing 9th.
 He didn't proceed to the finals stage, as qualification group opponent Neeraj Chopra advanced to win gold, while Jakub Vadlejch of Czech Republic and Vitezslav Vesely of Czech Republic claiming silver and bronze respectively.
 After 2020 Olympic medal chance missed, Vetter said he was looking forward to Diamond League meets and upcoming World Championships and 2024 Olympics.